wei-chen-li/drake-DER/README.md

-# Drake
+# Drake-DER

-Model-Based Design and Verification for Robotics.

-Please see the [Drake Documentation](https://drake.mit.edu) for more information.
+This is a custom branch of Drake for simulating slender deformable objects.

+For general information, visit [Drake Documentation](https://drake.mit.edu).

+For slender deformable object simulation example, try out [here](examples/multibody/filament/).